y-lohse/inkjs/README.md

 - If you're using Node, make sure you convert the json file's encoding into UTF-8 without BOM.
 Inklecate outputs a file with BOM, but Node's `fs` doesn't strip it.
 You may also load the file like so: `fs.readFileSync('inkfile.json', 'UTF-8').replace(/^\uFEFF/, '')`.
 - Getting and setting variables works slightly differently than the C# version at the moment.
 Where normally you would do `_inkStory.variablesState["player_health"] = 100`, you need to use `_inkStory.variablesState.$("player_health") = 100` here.
 The `$` function is a getter and a setter.

-### I need a custom build
+### I want to use AMD / UMD / RequireJS / some other flavour

 Right now you'll need to fork the repo, then run `npm install & npm run build`.
 This will create a `dist` folder with the compiled file in various formats.
 This process is using [rollup.js](http://rollupjs.org/) so if you need another format or want to change the output in some way, you can tweak the `Gruntfile.js` which is where the compilation options are.

 ### I'd like to help with coding, is there something I should know?